RuiRomano/pbigtwmonitor/README.md

 # Power BI Template

+After loading the data to the data lake you can open the [Power BI template](./Gateway%20Monitor%20-%20FromLake.pbit) and refresh to get a report with insights on the gateways.

 ## Template Parameters

 After opening the Power BI Template file (.pbit) the following parameter window will popup: